pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 ## Prerequisite

-* You've already been through [Getting Started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.
+* You've already been through [Get Started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.

 ## What you'll do